sabliao/100-days-of-code/log.md

 - Need to figure out how to get the linking to the sections of the same page working since my use of # is not working.

 **Link(s) to work**: [Personal Portfolio Webpage(http://codepen.io/sabliao/pen/mRmbMy)

+### Day 16: February 2nd, Thursday

+**Today's Progress**:
+- Lol, just realized my linking wasn't working because the id for the linked-to element isn't supposed to have the # in front of it.

+**Thoughts**:
+- Unsuccessfully tried to get active links to work w/o javascript.
+Maybe I was reading things wrong.

+**Link(s) to work**: [Personal Portfolio Webpage(http://codepen.io/sabliao/pen/mRmbMy)